 Adoption and Diffusion of the New Technologies

 Britain was the early adopter.
-The use of the steam engine lagged in other countries because their wages were lower.
+The use of the steam engine lagged in other countries because their wages were lower and their fuel costs were higher.
 The steam engine did not become profitable for them until it was both cheaper and more fuel efficient.
 The following table shows installed steam power and illustrates Britain’s lead.19

-Sometime around 1800, Richard Trevithick invented the “high pressure steam engine” in which, for the first time, steam drove the piston.
+Sometime around 1800, Richard Trevithick invented the high-pressure steam engine in which, for the first time, steam drove the piston.
 (The pressure of the steam was a little less than two atmospheres.)
-The advent of high pressure steam opened up new avenues for technical improvement, and the engines quickly became more powerful and more fuel efficient.
-The high pressure engine made railways and steamships possible, and they were so efficient that there was very little lag between the adoption of these technologies in Britain and their adoption elsewhere.
+The advent of high-pressure steam opened up new avenues for technical improvement, and the engines quickly became more powerful and more fuel efficient.
+The high-pressure engine made railways and steamships possible, and these technologies were so efficient that there was very little lag between their adoption in Britain and their adoption elsewhere.
 Indeed, the United States was a leader in steamboat technology: Robert Fulton started the world’s first commercial steamboat service in 1803.

 There are three steps to making cotton yarn: cleaning the raw wool; “carding” the wool to align the fibers into a long, loose bundle called a roving; and “spinning” during which the rove is lengthened, thinned and twisted to produce the yarn.
 Richard Arkwright patented a carding machine in 1775.
 He patented a new spinning machine, the water frame, in 1769.
 While the spinning jenny essentially replicated the motions of a human spinner using a spinning wheel, the water frame used a rolling process borrowed from the metallurgical industries.
 Neither the carding machine nor the water frame involved ideas that had not been tried before, but Richard Arkwright was the one who made these ideas work.

 The culmination of Arkwright’s work was the cotton mill, in which machines were employed at every step of the manufacturing process.